anonlang/anonlang/raw-though-process/raw-notes.md

         \[global lazy singleton markdown async] my-thing [ ... ]

 - If settings are created for everything, then it will become like Windows Registry.
+- Create M programming language.
+It's shorter than minimal, mnml, min, mn.
+  - Idea: Use fewest tokens as possible to do everything.
+Readability isn't the biggest goal for this language.
+Thus, things that could be implicit are implicit, just as long there isn't (too much) ambiguity.
+The process of going through this will help to design Art and Anonlang by seeing things in a different perspective.
+    - Similar to J or other codegolf languages?
+Kinda, but not really, because those try to have fewest characters/bytes whereas M will attempt to have fewest tokens.
+The distinction is that tokens can contain multiple characters, which tends to help readability.
+Maybe more similar to Ruby?
+    - Hmm, don't most languages try to have least amount of tokens avoiding ambiguity?
+    - The outcome of this project really depends on what the requirements are.
+How many features should be available?
+(CSV is good for list of data)
+    - Restriction: Limit input to keys found on standard keyboard.
+  - Patterns:
+    - No need to define parameters.
+They are just always accessible, if available.
+(Similar to some shell languages.)
+    - No need to use token when returning value if we just return the last line automatically.
+(Similar to Ruby, and others.)
+  - Iffy-patterns:
+    - Max length names so that so whitespace isn't needed for next token.
+- Colon as assignment, and single equals sign as equality?

+        call: 'maybe'
+        if call = 'yes' [
+          ;; Do something.
+        ]

+  - It could be possible to not use any extra (non-whitespace) token for assignment.
+    - One potential pro of having colon could be to easily have multiple keys for a single value?
+Hmm, it could be read multiple ways ambiguous, thus not intuitive.
+Ex: 'k1 k2 k3: val'
+    - So, not really any benefit for having an assignment token, besides maybe readability?
+  - What would 'a : b : c' mean?
+  - Maybe have contextual equal sign like in math?
+'Let x = 12.
+If x = 12, then do something.'
+- Using brackets instead of indentation is better (aka, more reliable) when code is being copy+pasted.
+It's easier to lose indentation than it is to lose brackets.
+  - A missing bracket is a syntax error.
+A missing indentation is wrong code.
+- Anonlang standard library always connected in the cloud, always expanding.
+When they are used in an app, then necessary code could be cached locally.
+  - For those that don't want that, a full snapshot of the standard library could be made available offline.
+- Ampersand for sugar syntax for hashing.
+  - But, ampersand is already too common of usage for bit manipulation.
+- There is
+  - CRUD: Create Read Update Delete
+  - ARGS: Add Remove Get Set
+- Re: 'keyword-publish', 'keyword-deploy'
+  - 'publish' is more common 'deploy' according to [Google Ngram](https://books.google.com/ngrams/graph?content=deploy%2C+upload%2C+publish&year_start=1800&year_end=2000&corpus=15&smoothing=3&share=&direct_url=t1%3B%2Cdeploy%3B%2Cc0%3B.t1%3B%2Cupload%3B%2Cc0%3B.t1%3B%2Cpublish%3B%2Cc0)
+  - Could use 'push test' and 'pull production'?
+  - Need an easy way to work offline, then 'publish' the build/project/app/package.

+            config [
+              alias clean []
+              alias build []
+              alias publish [
+                in dest ;; Either test or production build dest
+                alias url
+                if dest = 'test' [
+                  url 'sftp://example.com/test'
+                ] else if dest = 'production' [
+                  url 'sftp://example.com'
+                ]
+                ;; TODO: Send build/<dest> folder to defined URL.
+              ]
+            ]
+            config [
+              publish-production-url 'sftp://example.com'
+              publish-test-url 'sftp://example.com/test'
+            ]

+  - Possibly only upload changes.
+Thus, possibly integrate git.
+Actually, there are standards for 'change' files.
+So, we could just do a local diff and upload that results.
+Hmm, though things could change on remote without local knowing..
+Perhaps a hash of each folder to know if things were changed?
+Or, we could just look up the last modified date, though that might be a little more susceptible to being incorrect.
+So, do both?
+Or, we can have a remote watcher that takes notes of changes in a file at root.
+Hmm, basically, we might just be building git here.
+    - `art remote add public sftp://example.com && art push public`
+    - Hmm, maybe too close to git, it doesn't really imply build and pushing that.
+So, would maybe need to change it up with 'art push build public'.
+- Re: 'keyword-art-init'
+  - If there ever is a command to 'art init [<package>]', then there will probably be a directory somewhere full of templates to use and easily edit and share.
+    - Each of these templates might even be a package in pmaas.
+- Language idea: All language keywords would be symbols, then all letters seen would be from user or library defined things.